nithyaramakrishnan/data-shield/getting-started.md

 ## Preparing your cluster
 {: gs-prepare-cluster}

 To work with {{site.data.keyword.datashield_short}}, you must have an SGX enabled baremetal cluster.
 Depending on whether you're working with Kubernetes or OpenShift, the machine type differs.
 Be sure that you have the correct machine type by reviewing the following table.
+For help with configuring your {{site.data.keyword.containershort_notm}} environment, check out [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1) or [creating OpenShift clusters](/docs/openshift?topic=openshift-openshift_tutorial).

 <table>
   <tr>